Modbus-Monitor/docs/docs/products/xpf/user-guide.md

 #### 2. Address Field - 6-Digit Format

+!!! info "Complete 6-Digit Addressing Guide"
+    **For comprehensive explanations, troubleshooting, and examples:** See the [**6-Digit Addressing Scheme Guide**](../../guides/6-digit-addressing.md)

+    This section provides XPF-specific details.
+The comprehensive guide covers all aspects including common mistakes, device compatibility, and conversion from other tools.

 The **6-digit addressing format** provides an explicit and standardized way to identify both the register type and its address in a single number.
 This format is used in XPF and many other Modbus tools to simplify configuration.

 **Format Structure:**